Poker Face (TV series): Development

 The project was announced in March 2021, with Rian Johnson serving as creator, writer, director and executive producer.
 Johnson stated that the series would delve into "the type of fun, character driven, case-of-the-week mystery goodness I grew up watching."
 The series was inspired by Columbo, being referred as a "howcatchem".
 Johnson also used Magnum, P.I., The Rockford Files, Quantum Leap, Highway to Heaven and The Incredible Hulk as influences for the tone of the series.
 Johnson was interested in "doing that Columbo or even Quantum Leap thing of having every episode be an anthropological deep dive into a little corner of America that you might not otherwise see."
 On February 15, 2023, Peacock renewed the series for a second season.
+On November 13, 2025, Peacock canceled the series after two seasons, with Lyonne leaving the series.
+The series is being shopped to other networks for a two-season commitment, with Peter Dinklage replacing Lyonne as Charlie Cale.

 Casting

 The announcement of the series included that Natasha Lyonne would serve as the main lead actress.
 She was approached by Johnson about working on a procedural project together, with Lyonne as the lead character.
 As Johnson explained, the role was "completely cut to measure for her."
 While the series and lead character would share things in common with Columbo, the writers sought to differentiate the lead character by having her work outside of the law.

 Due to the series' procedural aspects, the episodes feature several guest stars.
 Johnson was inspired by the number of actors who guest starred on Columbo, wanting to deem each guest star as the star of the episode, which allowed them to attract many actors.

 In April 2022, Benjamin Bratt joined the series.
 Instead of a guest role, his character would recur as Cliff, the head of security at a casino where Charlie works.
-When she escapes the casino, his character would go after her, which Bratt called “a ticking clock for the show".
+When she escapes the casino, his character would go after her, which Bratt called "a ticking clock for the show".